 - Certification to teach Alexander Technique, 1991, The Alexander Foundation of Philadelphia

 - Linklater Voice

 - Movement for Actors (Viewpoints and Laban Effort Action)

 - Dance - Modern, Ballet, Jazz

 Barbara Wegher-Thompson assisted in the development and establishment of the Dance Minor that debuts Fall 2017.
 She wrote and teaches two new courses that are integral to the minor, Introduction to Dance and Choreography.

 The American College Dance Association is comprised of university dance programs all over the United States.
-Yearly, each of the 13 regions hold a conference where students and faculty can show their choreographic work, take classes, participate in seminars, and share research.
+Yearly, each of the 13 regions holds a conference where students and faculty can present their choreographic work, take classes, participate in seminars, and share research.

 Each university can send up to two dances to be adjudicated by a panel of professional choreographers.
 The process of observing other university choreography and listening to the professional feedback is an exceptional learning experience for the student choreographers.
 The adjudicators select the single best choreography offered at each of the regional conferences that year.
 These thirteen dances are subsequently honored by being presented in concert later in the year at the Kennedy Center in Washington DC.

 Additionally, four dances are honored by being presented at the historic and prestigious "Jacob's Pillow" in Massachusetts.

 Participation in American College Dance Association is a wonderful way to energize and enrich University dance programs and to highlight work well done.
 Participation in the ACDA Baja Conference for the past five years has been a significant factor in the establishment and continued success of the CLU dance minor.
 Spring of 2020 (during Covid) Barbara brought her choreography students into the world of Screendance - a very unique form of Choreography.
 Two works by CLU students were presented in the American College Dance Associations first every Screendance Festival.